jschicht/SetMace/readme.txt

 - Parameter 4 determines if $STANDARD_INFORMATION or $FILE_NAME attribute or both should be modified.
 "-si" will only update timestamps in $STANDARD_INFORMATION (4 timestamps), or just LastWriteTime, LastAccessTime and CreationTime (3 timestamps) for non-NTFS.
 "-fn" will only update timestamps in $FILE_NAME (4 timestamps for short names, 8 timestamps for long names, or more if links are involved), and only for NTFS.
 "-x" will update timestamps in both $FILE_NAME and $STANDARD_INFORMATION.

+- Parameter 4 is optional.
+"-shadow" will activate shadow copy mode.
+Relevant for both read and write.
+See examples.

 Note:
 Directories are also supported just like regular files.
 Since version 1.0.0.10, where a kernel mode driver was implemented, a lot of the restrictions put on earlier versions are now removed.
 The restrictions that was limiting SetMace in previous versions: